AidenJastrzembski/AidenJastrzembski/README.md

 ### **Software Engineer at Atomic Industries**

 I am a Software Engineer at Atomic Industries, and have degrees in both Computer Science and Mathematics.
 In my computer science career, I have worked on numerous projects in both personal and professional contexts.
 I have extensive experience with fullstack development, and I am highly proficient in React and TypeScript.
-In mathematics, I specialize in Group Theory and Topology, with a personal interest in computational mathematics and geometry.
+In mathematics, outside of my academia, I have a personal interest in computational mathematics and geometry.
 I hope to work in R&D for mathematics, physics, or machine learning in the future!
 Feel free to contact me at [aidenjastrzembski@gmail.com](mailto:aidenjastrzembski@gmail.com).

 ## Top Proficiencies